What Is Personal Financial Wellness?

 What Most Personal Finance Advice Misses

-Many personal finance resources focus almost entirely on information delivery — budgets, formulas, optimization strategies, and rules.
+Many personal finance resources and financial literacy programs focus almost entirely on information delivery — budgets, formulas, optimization strategies, and rules.

 What’s often missing: